Neuro-Inclusive Chambers: Building Understanding & Confidence Event

 5.45pm – 8.00pm

-Join ABC LLP for an engaging and practical evening exploring how Chambers can better understand, support, and empower neurodivergent barristers, clerks, and pupils.
+Join ABC Partnership for an engaging and practical evening exploring how Chambers can better understand, support, and empower neurodivergent barristers, clerks, and pupils.

 Led by Nat Hawley, founder of Divergent Thinking, this session will provide a clear, accessible introduction to neurodiversity in the context of chambers life.
 It will address common myths and misconceptions, highlight practical and low-cost adjustments, and explore how inclusive practices can strengthen wellbeing, collaboration, and client service across chambers.
 Sign up here to secure your place.